dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

 * Estimated times for:
   * Helix tests to complete
   * How long it will take for a build machine to be obtained
+  * How long it will take for the entire pipeline to complete
 * Tracking how accurate our estimates are (from the Estimated Times feature)
 * A high level overview status of Helix
   * Are Helix, our on-prem and off-prem queues, etc. operating normally?